junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "'Oh'?"
 Dean raises his eyebrows, mocking gently.
 "That's all?"

 "I --" Cas frowns slightly, lowering his head to think for a long second before speaking again.
-"I didn't know you like the way the apartment looks.
-I still remember the day when I picked those sofa.
+"I didn't know you liked the way the apartment looks.
+I still remember the day when I picked those sofas.
 The salesman kept trying to sell me the leather set, saying it was the latest trend, only that would fit my prestige.
 But I just couldn't quite understand why people would connect furniture with one's job or salary level.
-So I said no, working in one of the big four accounting firms didn't automatically make me start liking things people used to consider fancy.
+So I said no, working in one of the Big Four accounting firms didn't automatically make me start liking things people used to consider fancy.
 So I just picked the most comfortable ones."

 Dean's eyes brighten up so dramatically, almost cartoonishly big.
 "Oh my god, you just remembered it!"
 His fingers start frantically typing again, adding the keyword "the big four accounting firm" into the search bar.

 While waiting for the result to come out, he swivels in the chair, with a pleased smile.
-"Remember what I wrote the other day?
+"Remember what I wrote the other day, on that draft paper?
 Even before we found out your name?
 I knew you were in the same industry as me, sales, business, accounting.
 You have that look too.
 And the suit helps.
 You see, I work in sales, and you just look like the kind of people I'd work with."

 "But many people wear suits, not just those from the business industry," Cas counters.

 "Yeah, but there's just a... " Dean makes a gesture, waving his hands between the two of them, motioning to say the similarity between them, "a temperament, or, I don't know, psychics might call it an aura field, or something.
-Not that I believe those kind of things, but sometimes you do instinctively just can tell."
+Not that I believe those kinds of things, but sometimes you do instinctively just can tell."

 The website finishes loading the information, Dean turns back to the screen.

 "There you are," he clicks open the company staff page of PwC, Ohio branch.
-Cas's name is on top of the list.
-Dean reads the text out loud, "Castiel Novak, tax audit manager, graduated from UIUC with accounting major, started working there twelve years ago."
+Cas's name is at the top of the list.
+Dean reads the text out loud, "Castiel Novak, tax audit manager, graduated from UIUC with an accounting major, started working there twelve years ago."

 "Accounting major!
-I remember that too," Cas takes a breath, "my brother and I argued about what major to take.
-We were both admitted to UIUC and NYU but we decided UIUC would be closer to home.
+I remember that too," Cas takes a breath.
+"My brother and I argued about what major to take.
+We were both admitted to UIUC and NYU, but we decided UIUC would be closer to home.
 He picked marketing and became a sales provider, and I graduated to do tax auditing.
 Amelia used to say we should have some company of our own, since we covered all the most important business side of the work."

 "And I could join your company, too," Dean says immediately, pointing a finger at himself.
-"Business major from Stanford, I can do all the sales and marketing works, like I'm doing right now for Sandovers.
-If only I knew you twelve years ago..."
+"Business major from Stanford, I can do all the sales and marketing work, like I'm doing right now for the Sandovers.
+If only I had known you twelve years ago..."

 "If only..."
 Cas murmurs in agreement.

-Dean scrolls the page down even more, to find an office address.
-He notes it down to his phone.
+Dean scrolls the page down even further, to find an office address.
+He notes it down on his phone.
+It's actually not far from the apartment.

 "What do you say, let's pay a visit to your company tomorrow?"
 Dean looks hopefully at Cas.
 "We might find more people remember you, know what you're like, know what might have happened.
-So you know, you'll see you must still get friends, and you're remembered.
+So you know, you can see you must still get friends, and you're remembered.
 And give us some leads for the case."

 Upon mentioning the case, Cas's figure falls more gloomy again, but nods and agrees quietly.
 "That sounds like a good idea, except... you'll have to go alone."